 Both employees and employers can reduce their tax obligations with a Section 125 plan.
 Employees who spend $200 a month in pre-tax dollars can save, on average, about $60 on their tax bills.
 Employers save about $15 for every $200 an employee sets aside on benefits.
-Savings include FICA, Federal Unemployment Tax Act, and workers compensation insurance premiums.
+Savings include FICA, the Federal Unemployment Tax Act, and workers' compensation insurance premiums.

 Ancillary employee benefits are available to businesses of all sizes and budgets and they have a wide-ranging value for both employers and employees.